FlorianKrach/PD-NJODE/README.md

 --------------------------------------------------------------------------------
-# Instructions for running experiments of Optimal Estimation of Generic Dynamics by Path-Dependent Neural Jump ODEs
+# Instructions for Running Experiments of Optimal Estimation of Generic Dynamics by Path-Dependent Neural Jump ODEs

 The configs for the experiment are in the main config file [config.py](NJODE/configs/config.py) as well as in [config_LOB.py](NJODE/configs/config_LOB.py), [config_NJmodel.py](NJODE/configs/config_NJmodel.py) and [config_randomizedNJODE.py](NJODE/configs/config_randomizedNJODE.py).